-While women (includes all female-identified individuals) experience higher rates of sexual and domestic violence, men have these experiences as well.
+While women-identified individuals experience higher rates of sexual and domestic violence, men have these experiences as well.

 13.3% of men are estimated to have experienced some type of noncontact unwanted sexual experience during their lifetime11